MicrosoftDocs/office-docs-powershell/repo_docs/UPDATE_CMDLETS.md

 - This parameter has been deprecated and is no longer used.

-Hear me now, believe me later: Removing available parameters from a cmdlet reference topic can create as many issues as thir removal was supposed to solve.
+Hear me now, believe me later: Removing available parameters from a cmdlet reference topic can create as many issues as their removal is supposed to solve.

 After you've confirmed that the parameter in question is really gone, find and remove all references to the parameter in the topic: